hcugur/tsp-genetic-algorithm/README.md

 ## Benchmark Problems
 The program uses TSPLIB symmetric TSP problem samples in XML format.
 Sample files must be in ```/data``` folder and they must be in XML format.
 To access other sample problems go to [benchmark problems in XML format](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/XML-TSPLIB/instances/).

 Although most of the problems here are symmetric TSPs, careful not to choose other problem types.

-TSPLIB symmetric TSP benchmark problems list can be accessed
+TSPLIB symmetric TSP benchmark problems list can be accessed [here](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/tsp/).

-[here](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/tsp/).
+The best-known solutions of the symmetric travelling salesman problem TSPLIB benchmark problems can be found [here](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/STSP.html).

 If one wants to use custom problems, then the data must be converted to XML format.
 Descriptions of TSPLIB XML format is [here](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/XML-TSPLIB/Description.pdf).

 ## Genetic Algorithm